obienechionyia/obienechionyia/README.md

 - 👋 Hi, I’m Obi Enechionyia
 - 👀 I’m interested in fullstack web/app development.
 - 🌱 I’m currently learning ReactJS.
-- 💞️ I’m looking to collaborate on any projects that can help me furthor develop my skills.
 - 📫 How to reach me: email me @ obienechionyia@gmail.com

 <!---